 I’ve had a tempestuous relationship with my eight-drawer Hemnes dresser.
 As I approached my third year of ownership, I started to grow tired of it, in spite of its perfectly inoffensive appearance.
 It’s just a white dresser; it’s not that bad.

 Still, I found myself growing resentful of my dresser (admittedly, though, I do have a job that entails looking at a lot of beautiful dressers, so you can see how I might get caught up in it all).
-There were several times I considered shelling out double the price of the Hemnes for a dresser that I convinced myself would be better and sturdier that I would surely love for longer.
+There were several times I considered shelling out double the price of the Hemnes for something that I convinced myself would be better and sturdier that I would surely love for longer.
 There was one instance when I nearly panic-purchased a vintage pink dresser on Instagram.

 View this post on Instagram

-This was a cycle I knew I shouldn’t go down, so I opted for a much simpler, more affordable alternative.
+This was a road I knew I shouldn’t go down, so I opted for a much simpler, more affordable alternative.
 I switched the plain black drawer pulls on my Hemnes for sleek, button-like brass ones from Target, and that has made all the difference.

-I bought my Ikea furniture as a recent grad, and as I move further and further away from my campus days, I’ve started to consider replacing the affordable buys for investment pieces I’ll keep for years to come.
+I bought my IKEA furniture as a recent grad, and as I move further and further away from my campus days, I’ve started to consider replacing the affordable buys for investment pieces I’ll keep for years to come.
 The thing I often forget, though, is that a home doesn’t need to be redesigned in a hurry.
-Just because I finally got a rug doesn’t mean I have to rush and get a new dresser and just because I found a new bedspread I love doesn’t mean my room won’t be “complete” until I find the vintage rattan headboard of my dreams.
+Just because I finally got a rug doesn’t mean I have to rush and get a new dresser, and just because I found a new bedspread I love doesn’t mean my room won’t be complete until I find the vintage rattan headboard of my dreams.